Refining holographic models of the quark-gluon plasma: Fitting the models to lattice data

 The choice of the UV behavior~\eqref{eq:UVpot} also determines the asymptotics of the dilaton and the geometry near the boundary, see Appendix~\ref{app:backgroundEOM}.
 This allows us to give a precise definition for the scale $\Lambda$ of the renormalization group flow of the background, identified through the source term of the dilaton: \be \Lambda = \lim_{r\to\infty} e^{A(r)}\phi(r)^{1/(4-\Delta)} \ . \ee

 The strong coupling behavior of the potentials will be determined by the lattice data.
 For the Ans\"atze we however choose functions that behave exponentially as is typical for potentials in string theory.
-It has also been shown that the limiting critical behavior between confining and deconfined vacua in Einstein-dilaton gravity is obtained through an exponential potential with specific coefficient in the exponential function~\cite{Gursoy:2007cb}.
-Potentials chosen in the earlier literature~\cite{Gubser:2008yx,Gubser:2008ny,Gursoy:2008bu,Gursoy:2008za} are typically exponentials with coefficients close to the critical value.
+It has also been demonstrated that the limiting critical behavior between confining and deconfined vacua in Einstein-dilaton gravity is achieved using an exponential potential with a specific coefficient in the exponent~\cite{Gursoy:2007cb}.
+Potentials chosen in the earlier literature~\cite{Gubser:2008yx,Gubser:2008ny,Gursoy:2008bu,Gursoy:2008za} are typically exponentials with coefficients close to this critical value.
 Apart from exponential terms, in each function we add a polynomial, so that the functions can be systematically extended to give an arbitrarily precise description of given data by increasing the order of the polynomial.
-Note that our fit functions are therefore generic in the sense that (apart from the exponential asymptotics) no specific features of the functions are imposed.
+Note that our fit functions are generic, as no specific features are imposed, aside from the exponential asymptotics.
 In our approach the fit functions typically have a rather large number of parameters.
 It is also possible to adjust the fitted functions such that the number of parameters is dramatically reduced (see Appendix~\ref{app:reduction}) but this comes at the expense of losing the systematic expandability.
 There is also a simple hierarchy concerning the coefficients of the polynomial in our functions and the temperature ranges in our fits.
 Because lower temperatures in our setup are obtained for smaller black holes, the values of the dilaton near the black hole horizon grow with decreasing $T$~\cite{Gubser:2008ny}.
 Therefore terms with higher (lower) powers in our polynomial Ansatz mostly control the thermodynamics at low (high) temperatures.

 Let us then discuss explicitly the choices for the DBI action (\ref{eq:actionDBI}).
 The DBI term models the quark degrees of freedom.
 Hence, to obtain the pure glueball dynamics we can set $\Vf(\phi) = 0$.
 We will choose the potential governing the glueball dynamics in close analogy to \cite{DeWolfe:2010he,DeWolfe:2011ts} as follows \be \Vg(\phi) = -\frac{12}{L_0^2} \cosh(\gamma_1 \phi) + v_2 \phi^2+v_4 \phi^4+v_6 \phi^6 \ , \ee where $L_0$ is the radius of curvature in the absence of flavors, \ie, for $\Vf(\phi)=0$, and where $\gamma_1$ and $v_i$ are fit parameters.
 This Ansatz can be systemically extended by adding higher-order polynomial terms, including odd powers $\phi^{2k+1}$ with $k\ge 1$.
 Notice that the linear term is excluded due to the choice of weak-coupling behavior in~\eqref{eq:UVpot}.
 This potential is fitted to pure large-$\Nc$ $SU(\Nc)$ Yang--Mills data.
 The details of this fitting is discussed below in Sec.~\ref{sec:dataselection}.
 This fitting fixes the parameters shown in the potential and the Newton constant $\propto\kappa_5^2$.